You’ve probably heard the saying, “You have to spend money to make money,” right?

 6. Order business cards or postcards

 It’s nice to have these ready to go when you’re preparing for an upcoming exhibition and attending events such as gallery openings or art fairs.
-Nowadays most companies even offer easy to use, customizable templates that make designing professional quality cards a breeze.
+Nowadays most companies even offer easy-to-use, customizable templates that make designing professional quality cards a breeze.

 7. Submit to a juried exhibition or recognized art publication

 Not only does this add to your resume if you are accepted, but it can also help you grow your network and get your work noticed by new curators and collectors.
+(Here are some excellent tips for getting accepted into juried shows in the first place.)

 8. Try Facebook or Instagram ads

 Spending as little as $10 or $15 to boost a post can make a big impact on how many people end up seeing your work!
-More followers doesn’t automatically equal more sales, but social media is a great way to have new people be introduced to what you do as an artist whether or not they eventually become a collector in the future.
+Having more followers doesn’t automatically equal more sales, but social media is a great way to have new people be introduced to what you do as an artist whether or not they eventually become a collector in the future.

 Ready to spend up to $100?